 He successfully completed his internship at NESI working on a project that aimed at finding out the knowledge, attitude and willingness of university students towards HPV vaccine and also assessed the potential barriers for HPV vaccination in Indonesia.

-He is now working as a Research Assistant in NESI and will be involved in various works of the organisation ranging from Operation Research and Technical Support to Education and Training on vaccines and immunisation.
+Madan joined NESI as a Research Assistant in September 2019 and will be involved in various activities of the network ranging from Operational Research and Technical Support to Education and Training on vaccines and immunisation.

 Katrin Verboven - Administrative and Finance Project Coordinator

 Katrin Verboven obtained a master in Arabic and Islamic Studies in 1994 and took up a postgraduate course in International Relations in 1994-1995 from the Catholic University in Leuven.
 In 1995 she moved to Cairo, Egypt, to take additional courses at the Dutch-Flemish Institute in Cairo.